Ebbsfleet Garden City staged a family festival which showcased talent from all ages and celebrate the area’s culture and community.

 - Drawing workshops for children

-It will mark three years of the Healthy New Towns programme in Ebbsfleet Garden City, a project set up by NHS England with Ebbsfleet Development Corporation and Dartford Gravesham and Swanley Clinical Commissioning Group.
+It marked three years of the Healthy New Towns programme in Ebbsfleet Garden City, a project set up by NHS England with Ebbsfleet Development Corporation and Dartford Gravesham and Swanley Clinical Commissioning Group.

-“There will be a strong focus on local food and a celebration of the Garden City with local history talks and the creation of a collage that will celebrate the very best of the area.”
+“There was a strong focus on local food and a celebration of the Garden City with local history talks and the creation of a collage that will celebrate the very best of the area.”

 Since launching in 2016, Healthy New Towns has worked with local volunteers to create a series of community gardens where people can get free fruit and veg and launched the ‘Better Points’ app which rewards users for being active outdoors.

-The event takes place at Manor Community Primary School, Swanscombe, between 12-4.
+The event took place at Manor Community Primary School, Swanscombe.

 The Healthy New Towns Programme is led by NHS England and includes 10 new communities across England which aim to shape new towns, neighbourhoods and communities to promote health and wellbeing, prevent illness and keep people independent.
 Ebbsfleet Garden City is the largest of the schemes and is a partnership between Ebbsfleet Development Corporation, and Dartford, Gravesham and Swanley, Clinical Commissioning Group.